CaZual-T/CZT-Mod-Manager/README.md

 # Common errors w/ solutions:
 ### TO AVOID HAVING TO RESTART THE APP BETWEEN MAJOR FUNCTIONS.
 ENABLE DEVELOPER MODE.
 (Windows) Settings > Advanced > For Developers (Toggle Developer Mode On) This allows symlinks to be created without admin permissions.
+99% of errors are solved by enabling this.

 ### IF you chose to not enable developer mode, Run CZT as ADMIN if you encounter the following errors:
 - "[ERROR] No write permission to drive"